 What You Should Know about Osteosarcoma (Bone Cancer) in Dogs and Cats

-The cause of OSA in dogs and cats isn’t well understood.
+The cause of osteosarcoma in dogs and cats isn’t well understood.
 Certain dog breeds are more prone to developing it.
-Scottish Deerhounds are genetically predisposed to OSA, and it occurs frequently in other large-breed dogs, especially Rottweilers.
+Scottish Deerhounds are genetically predisposed to osteosarcoma, and it occurs frequently in other large-breed dogs, especially Rottweilers.
 Large or giant/tall dogs are also at greater risk, as are middle-aged to older dogs.

-While OSA is also the most common type of bone tumor in cats, it’s relatively uncommon.
-In addition, OSA is much less aggressive in cats than in dogs.
+While osteosarcoma is also the most common type of bone tumor in cats, it’s relatively uncommon overall.
+In addition, osteosarcoma is much less aggressive in cats than in dogs.

 - Lameness that doesn’t go away and swelling of the affected bone; these are the most common symptoms when a tumor affects a limb